Alpha Persei: Physical properties

 The spectrum of Alpha Persei matches a stellar classification of F5 Ib, revealing it to be a supergiant star in the latter stages of its evolution.
 It has a similar spectrum to Procyon A, though the latter star is much less luminous.
 This difference is highlighted in their spectral designation under the Yerkes spectral classification, published in 1943, where stars are ranked on luminosity as well as spectral typing.
 Procyon A is thus F5 IV, a subgiant star.
 Since 1943, the spectrum of Alpha Persei has served as one of the stable anchor points by which other stars are classified.

-Alpha Persei has about 8.5 times the Sun's mass and has expanded to roughly 60 times the size of the Sun.
-It is radiating 5,000 times the luminosity of the Sun from its outer atmosphere at an effective temperature of 6439 K, which creates the yellow-white glow of an F-type star.
+Alpha Persei has about 6 to 7 times the Sun's mass and has expanded to roughly 53 times the size of the Sun.
+It is radiating 4,020 times the luminosity of the Sun from its photosphere at an effective temperature of 6439 K, which creates the yellow-white glow of an F-type star.
+The star has a weak magnetic field.
+Its rotation period may be either 50 or 90 days.

 In the Hertzsprung–Russell diagram, Alpha Persei lies inside the region in which Cepheid variables are found.
 It is thus useful in the study of these stars, which are important standard candles.

-Unconfirmed exoplanet
+Despite Mirfak being not a Cepheid, Hipparcos photometry show a 0.006-magnitude variation with a period of 9.5 days.

+Search for planets

-In 2010 evidence was presented of a planet orbiting Mirfak.
-Radial velocity data from repeated observations of the star found a periodic variation with an amplitude of 70.8 ± 1.6 m/s.
-The proposed planet is estimated to have a minimum mass of approximately 6.6 times that of Jupiter and an orbital period of 128 days, but the claimed period may not be stable over 20 years so the exoplanet is considered doubtful.
-Rotational modulation due to surface activity such as starspots seem a more likely explanation of the radial velocity variations.
+Alpha Persei has periodic radial velocity variations, with an amplitude of 70.8 ± 1.6 m/s.
+These variations are of uncertain origin; a 2012 study considered the possibility of them being caused by an orbiting exoplanet, estimated to have a minimum mass of approximately 6.6 times that of Jupiter and an orbital period of 128 days, but the claimed period may not be stable over 20 years so the exoplanet was considered doubtful.
+The authors suggested rotational modulation due to surface activity such as starspots as a more likely explanation of the radial velocity variations.
 In previous publications, periodic radial velocity variations of 87.7 or 77.7 days have been reported, but these have not been confirmed.

+A further study, published in 2025, analysing radial velocity observations, found that the period of ~130 days weakened and disappeared during a time, while a 66-day period appeared.
+The hypothesis of a planet around Mirfak can now be discarded, considering the period changes over time.
+Variations with periods of 9.8 and 77.7 days, reported in previous studies, have not been detected.
+The most reasonable explanation to the radial velocity variations is stellar oscillations.